 Scholarship Foundation-A scholarship is available annually to be awarded to a business-minded student.

-Assist Local Clubs and Organizations-The Chamber provides resource assistance and distribution of literature for clubs and organizations such as the Rotary, D.A.R.E., and Crimeline, etc.
+Assist Local Clubs and Organizations-The Chamber provides resource assistance and distribution of literature for clubs and organizations such as the Rotary, Experience Hampton, D.A.R.E., and Crimeline, etc.

 Monthly Newsletter-The Chamber publishes a monthly newsletter sent out to Chamber members and others.
 Information on local businesses and their concerns are published, as well as business changes and press releases on member businesses.
 New members are introduced, and Chamber events are announced.
 We keep you abreast of what's happening in business within our area.
 Cost effective advertising is available in the newsletter, and we take care of the collating and postage.
 What better way to get your message out for a small investment?